Harold A. Netland

 ABOUT

 By studying the theology and history of evangelism and missions around the world you will gain a strong foundation of anthropology, discipleship practices and practical evangelism methods which will enrich your ministry abilities both in the United States and around the world.
+This program equips students with the knowledge and skills needed to enhance their ministry capabilities, both in the United States and internationally.
+Through an exploration of theological foundations and historical precedents, you can develop a strong foundation that empowers them to engage in meaningful cross-cultural interactions and effectively share the message of their faith, making a positive impact in diverse communities globally.

 COURSEWORK